nka-coder/optical-data-entry-tool-for-kyc-and-customer-authentication/README.md

 	6. The Swagger interface below will appears and let you test the API.</br>

 **App source code and executable file**</br>
 The work  is  still  in  progress  to  finalize  the  Android  app  development.
-You  can  follow  the development of the Android app on the Github repo (the sourcecode of the app is in the folder named **idinfoextractor**).</br></br>
+You  can  follow  the development of the Android app on this Github repo (the sourcecode of the app is in the folder named **idinfoextractor**).</br>
 To test the Android app at its current status.</br>
 	1. Clone or download the Github repo of the source code into the server computer</br>
 	2. Open the project on Android Studio</br>
-	3. On the file named **UploadUtility.kt** at  line  20,change  the **serverURL** variable  byyour  API  URL  (http://xxx.xxx.xxx.xxx:8000/idreader, where xxx.xxx.xxx.xxx represents the IP address of the computer hosting the API)</br>
+	3. On the file named **UploadUtility.kt** at  line  20,change  the **serverURL** variable  byyour  API  URL  (http ://xxx.xxx.xxx.xxx:8000/idreader, where xxx.xxx.xxx.xxx represents the IP address of the computer hosting the API)</br>
-	4. On the file named **UploadUtility.kt** at line 21, change the **serverUploadDirectoryPath** variable by your server URL (http://xxx.xxx.xxx.xxx:8000, where xxx.xxx.xxx.xxx represents the IP address of the computer hosting the API)</br>
+	4. On the file named **UploadUtility.kt** at line 21, change the **serverUploadDirectoryPath** variable by your server URL (http: //xxx.xxx.xxx.xxx:8000, where xxx.xxx.xxx.xxx represents the IP address of the computer hosting the API)</br>
 	5. Build the app</br>
 	6. Enjoy!